On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Word Ordering with BART

 \subsection{Errors of Unconstrained Output Space}

-We can readily analyze the output lexical errors by examining the difference between the input and output bag of words.
+We can readily examine the output lexical errors by comparing the input and output bag of words.
 As shown in \cref{fig:constrain}, beam search with unconstrained output space tends to miss input words rather than generate redundant words.
 The tendency becomes prominent when increasing the output length, accompanied by a slight drop in the output length ratio.
 These lexical errors explain the consistent performance drop compared to constrained output space in \cref{table:main_result}.
-See \cref{sec:unconstrain:error} for results of other settings.
+See \cref{sec:unconstrain:error} for additional results.
 The related coverage issue for sequence-to-sequence models has been studied in machine translation \cite{coverage,coveragemi}.
-In contrast to word ordering, an error-prone source-target alignment procedure is required to estimate the output bag of words.
+However, different from word ordering, an error-prone source-target alignment procedure is required to estimate the output bag of words.